Rotaerk/haskellTutorial/Chapter2.md

 ### Associativity

-Whenever using infix form it is possible to chain function applications like: `a -#- b -#- c` or ``a `foo` b `foo` c``.
+Whenever using infix notation it is possible to chain function applications like: `a -#- b -#- c` or ``a `foo` b `foo` c``.
 However, this introduces ambiguity: Should these be evaluated as `(a -#- b) -#- c` and ``(a `foo` b) `foo` c``, or as `a -#- (b -#- c)` and ``a `foo` (b `foo` c)``?
 This is a question of the operator's **associativity**.
 There are four types of associativity: